Skip to content

 Step 1: Fine-Tuning

 Training logs are printed every 5 steps.
 Checkpoints are saved at the end of each epoch.
 The final LoRA adapter weights and processor are saved to orion_lora_weights/.
+Pre-trained weights are also available on Hugging Face.

 Fine-Tuning Output